 To be honest, £2.5m is still a lot of money when compared to the £300,000 they’d given to Louisa.
 For what it’s worth, it’s their decision.

 There’s a Watson Who Solved a Case Without Sherlock’s Help

-Merseyside, Liverpool and Louisa are bitter one level higher.
-This “Watson” story takes us back to Australia, this time around in Melbourne.
+Merseyside, Liverpool, and Louisa are bitter one level higher.
+This “Watson” story takes us back to Australia, this time around to Melbourne.
 However, Danny Watson did win the case in court, and I must say I’m really happy for him.
 Although the prize amount is not overwhelming, $86,700 per play, this is a huge victory and a precedent for future lottery syndicate disputes.

 Rich Semelsberger – the Unluckiest Lottery Loser

 It’s time to visit the USA, we’re going to Barrington Hills, Illionois.
 Also, we’re going back in time, in May 1989.
 Officer Rich Semelsberger joined the squad a few weeks before his 14 colleagues won $8.3m, which at that time was a more than you expect.
 According to the rules of this office lottery syndicate, any willing parties had to write their name on a $5 bill and stick it in the locker of an officer who’s working overnight.

 Rich had a good reason to deny this offer, according to him, the $20,000 salary was not enough.
 Unfortunately for him, this was a bad call.
 After all, a share of the $8.3m would’ve made his life a whole lot easier.
 He was not the only loser.
 There were other colleagues who didn’t throw in $5.
 All of them are devastated to this very day.
 The bitterness was apparent, but in time, they managed to deal with their bad decision.
 In spite of the huge loss, Rich has found a silver lining.
 In his own words, he’s happy about his 28-year law enforcement career.
 Now, he’s the police chief of the said station!